Zesix/Impulse/README.md

  * ExtendedMonoBehavior.cs - Includes commonly used variable declarations for caching.
  * ChangeScene.cs - Calls the scene manager to switch scenes.
- * AutoSpinObj - Causes an object to spin automatically upon start.
+ * AutoSpinObj.cs - Causes an object to spin automatically upon start.
+ * ArtificialFriction.cs - Applies artificial friction to an object moved by physics forces.

 ## Input Handling ##